-- How to ask questions in chief. - Identify the witness' strong points of recollection in conference.
-Use those in evidence as a framework, and "back fill" the details around them. - When it may be appropriate to seek opponent's agreement to lead some aspects of examination in chief (i.e. where uncontroversial, or in criminal matters or inquiries to avoid witness revealing sensitive inadmissible information or breaching suppression orders in open court).
+- Identify the witness' strong points of recollection in conference.
+Use those in evidence as a framework, and "back fill" the details around them. - When it may be appropriate to seek opponent's agreement to lead some aspects of examination in chief (i.e. where uncontroversial, or in criminal matters or inquiries to avoid witness revealing sensitive inadmissible information or breaching suppression orders in open court). - (b) Objections - Preparing lists of objections and arguing objections.